 Inaccurate or abstract site drawings

 Similar to your deceased records, site drawings for your cemeteries may not be well maintained.
-They may use an internal reference number or are based in excel, and not even a drawing per see.
+They may use an internal reference number or are based in Excel, and not even a drawing per se.
 Maps may be damaged or have been lost or destroyed.
 Throughout the life of a cemetery, the way plots were recorded and indexed may have changed significantly.
 Alternatively, you may have great drawings, but they bear no representation of the actual space you have within the cemetery and are not geo-referenced.

 Conclusion: Graveyard Mapping is Essential

 Graveyard mapping will increase interest in and access to your cemetery with a new audience.
 It will bring a new audience and potential customers to your graveyard.
-As a business, you will have a thorough list of your inventory and be able to optimize the space remaining in your grounds.
+As a business, you will have a thorough list of your inventory and be able to optimize the space remaining on your grounds.
 There are some differences in how to make a cemetery plot map and cemetery programs that can assist.
 The community around you also offer skills and resource they are willing to volunteer to help find unmarked graves, transcribe records, search for missing records, any of the things you will need to do in preparation for mapping your cemetery.
-Graveyard mapping recognizes your history and supports your future, and plays an integral part in your local communities story.
+Graveyard mapping recognizes your history and supports your future, and plays an integral part in your local community story.